T-vK/LAN-of-Things-standard/README.md

 # LAN-of-Things-standard
 This is an attempt to create an open standard for LAN of things devices.
 LAN of things devices are devices that are connected to a network, but not necessarily the Internet.

+# Work in progress
+This is still a work in progress.
+The API spec is not done yet.

 # Terminology
 - LANOT: short form for LAN of things